wp-statistics/wp-statistics/readme.txt

 * As the webcrawler code is now working, you'll probably see a significant change in the "Unknown" browser category and the number of hits your site gets.

 == Changelog ==
+= 5.2 =
+* Added: Additional checks for BC Math and cURL which are required for the GeoIP code.
+* Updated: GeoIP database handling if it is missing or invalid.
+* Updated: GeoIP database is now stored in uploads/wp-statistics directory so it does not get overwritten during upgrades.
+* Fixed: Typo's in the shortcode codes (thanks 	g33kg0dd3ss).
+* Updated: Polish (pl_PL) language.

 = 5.1 =
 * Fixes: Small bug in referral url.
 * Fixes: Problem export table.